tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 ## MariaDB

 When using the openDesk bundled MariaDB, you can explore the database(s) using the MariaDB interactive terminal from the Pod's command line: `mariadb -u root -p`.
-On the password prompt, provide the value for `MARIADB_ROOT_PASSWORD` found in the Pod's environment.
+On the password prompt, provide the value for `MARIADB_ROOT_PASSWORD` which can be found in the Pod's environment.

-While you will find all the details for the CLI tool in [the online documentation](https://mariadb.com/kb/en/mariadb-command-line-client/), some quick commands are:
+While you will find all the details for the CLI tool in the [MariaDB documentation](https://mariadb.com/kb/en/mariadb-command-line-client/), some commonly used commands are:

 - `help`: Get help on the psql command set
 - `show databases`: Lists all databases